 Looking for a great family adventure?
 Visit Morgan Orchard in Sinks Grove, West Virginia and make a day of it by picking your own apples, berries, peaches, or vegetables.
 If that’s not quite your idea of a fun day, you can take a picnic and enjoy the beautiful scenery, then stop by the orchard store and buy it ready picked.
 If you get there at the right time, you can get freshly pressed apple cider, also available at local farmers markets around the state.
 They offer a limited delivery of fresh produce, and partner with community organizations to host fundraisers.

 If you want high-quality, homegrown produce, 400-acre Butler’s Farm Market in Martinsburg, West Virginia is the place to go.
-Carrying a great selection of more than 75 varieties of juicy peaches, nectarines, apples, and other produce like sweet corn, you can also find delicious ice cream and fresh milk, homemade pies at reasonable prices at this fifth-generation family-owned farm.
+Carrying a staggering selection of juicy peaches, nectarines, apples, and other produce like sweet corn, you can also find delicious ice cream and fresh milk, homemade pies at reasonable prices at this fifth-generation family-owned farm.
 Open mid-March to mid-November every day except Sunday, Butler’s was awarded the West Virginia Conservation Farm of the Year in 2012.

 Taylor’s Farm in Inwood, West Virginia, is a veteran-owned business that has been in operation since 2014.
-Offering state and local wines, honey, jams and jellies, and fruit butters, Taylor’s produces over 135,000 bushels of apples, peaches, cherries, plums, and nectarines along with other fresh produce.
+Offering state and local wines, honey, jams and jellies, and fruit butters, Taylor’s produces over 130,000 bushels of apples, 5,000 bushels of peaches, cherries, plums, and nectarines along with other fresh produce.
 A strong support of local farms, the market carries the popular Oliverio’s Peppers.